Consumer Medicine Information

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much EPIRAMAX.

-Do this even if there are no s
+Do this even if there are no signs of

 discomfort or poisoning.
 You may need urgent medical attention.